-Seahawks notes: Pete Carroll wants Chris Carson to stay but says ‘he’ll look out for himself’
+Seahawks notes: Pete Carroll wants Chris Carson to stay in 2021 but says, ‘He’ll look out for himself’

 Whether he stays one of the Seahawks could be greatly influenced by the next few weeks.

-Seahawks bring back Luke Willson to practice squad
+Willson joins practice squad

 As became expected on Tuesday when Seattle created two openings on its practice squad, the Seahawks on Wednesday re-signed veteran tight end Luke Willson and linebacker Ray-Ray Armstrong to the squad.

-The NFL this week announced that there will be no limit on how often a player can be elevated from the practiced squad during the playoffs, meaning both could see action for Seattle in the post-season, and one reason the team brought them back.
+The NFL this week announced that there will be no limit on how often a player can be elevated from the practiced squad during the playoffs, meaning both could see action for Seattle in the postseason, and one reason the team brought them back.

-Willson played in five games earlier this year for Seattle without making a catch, then after being waived as picked up by Balitmore and played in three games for the Ravens with one catch for 12 yards before being waived again.
+Willson played in five games earlier this year for Seattle without making a catch, then after being waived as picked up by Baltimore and played in three games for the Ravens with one catch for 12 yards before being waived again.

 Notes